haxelion/squid_decoder/README.md

 ## Limitations

-Only the stroke part of the format (which is also used by the rectangle and line tools) is fully reversed because so far that's the only part I care about.
-The following features are not reversed
+So far the stroke part of the format (which is also used by the rectangle and line tools) and, thanks to [Denys Vitali](https://github.com/denysvitali), the ellipses and text are fully reversed.
-engineered:
+The following features are not reversed engineered:

 * Paper background
 * PDF background
-* Ellipse tool
-* Text tool
 * Image tool

 Feel free to open an issue if you need it and encourage me to reverse engineer it.
 Or send a pull